 Please also note the key is case sensitive, this means that upper and lower case keys will affect the outcome.
 It would also be a good idea to write down the key and all related wireless security settings.

 No Change - If you chose this option, wireless security configuration will not change!

-These settings are only for basic wireless parameters.
-For advanced settings, please refer to 4.6 Wireless.
+The above settings are only for basic wireless parameters.
+For advanced settings, please check "More Advanced Wireless Settings", and then you can set the following parameters.